-My new book Sort Your Brain Out was launched in April 2014 and has been going great guns so far.
-So thanks to everyone for their support so far.
+My first book Sort Your Brain Out was launched in April 2014 and has become a best seller with over 25,000 copies sold in it’s first year!
 Through the exposure that my TV work and book have brought me over the years I’m now becoming extremely busy on the speaking circuit, having given talks in schools all over southern England for many years, not to mention a diverse range of businesses.
 I really enjoy speaking face-to-face with live audiences.
 And in recent times demand has spread from the UK to continental Europe with engagements in Czech Republic (Academic Film Olomouc), Germany, Greece, Netherlands and Croatia in 2015 alone!
 My experience has invariably been that people are extremely motivated to better understand their brains and how to get them working better.
-I never get bored of answering these questions (in fact when I spoke at the 2013 Cheltenham Science Festival it took me more than an hour to answer everybody’s questions in the bar after the show!)
+I never get bored of answering these questions (in fact when I spoke at the Cheltenham Science Festival it took me more than an hour to answer everybody’s questions in the bar after the show!)

 - “Pheromone Parties” This Morning ITV (2014, ITV productions) with Phillip Schofield and Holly Willoughby

 - “Spinal Chip Enables Paralysed People To Move Again” Newsround: Children’s BBC (2014, BBC)

 - “Sex Hospital” 5 x 60 mins by TLC (2013, Betty)

 - “The Tech Show” 26 x 30min showcasing latest sci, tech & engineering Discovery Science Channel (2012, Reef)